Build an AI Agent That Trades Tokens on Base (2026 Guide)

 cycle();

 Save as agent.js.
-Install node-fetch if on Node < 18: npm install node-fetch.
-Set THRYX_JWT in your environment.
+Requires Node 18+ (built-in fetch).
+Set THRYX_JWT in your environment (grab one from /api/auth/login).
 Run with node agent.js.
 You now have a live trading agent.

 Hooking Webhooks for Event-Driven Strategy